-This stems off the last step, and again, you know your hair best, so modify based on your hair type!
+This stems from the last step, and again, you know your hair best, so modify it based on your hair type!

-Or, if it’s dry outside, I like to use something with argan oil, like the OGX conditioner above, that’s extra moisturizing.
+Or, if it’s dry outside, I like to use something with argan oil, like this OGX conditioner, that’s extra moisturizing.
 When I do this step, I make sure not to use it too close to my scalp so it doesn’t cause excess oil production!

 #3: Heat is not your best friend

-Try to avoid blow drying your hair after every shower.
+Try to avoid heat styling your hair as much as you can.
 The great thing about summer is that you won’t freeze if you go outside with wet hair, making this easier.
 And use those straighteners and curlers as infrequently as possible.

 #5: Scented sprays don’t necessarily hurt